rishabhricky/Django-User-Model/README.md

 * Using signals to create profile and activation keys when a user registers
 * Expire the activation-key once used

-Clone the repo and install the requirements file and run:
+Clone the repo, install the requirements file and run:
+(Tip: Always create a virtual environment)

+* pip install -r requirements.txt
 * python manage.py migrate
 * python manage.py runserver

-Hit the URL's given in urls.py file
+Hit the URL's given in urls.py

 Code is well commented to get an understanging